Occasionally a sensor needs a little extra help after replacing a battery.

 - Remove the batteries from the sensor and leave them out for 10 full seconds

-- Put the batteries back in the sensor – the LED light should briefly flash when the batteries are reinstalled
+- Reinstall the batteries in the sensor – the LED light should briefly flash red when the batteries are back in the sensor.
+Wait until you see the LED flash green, that indicates it has reconnected to your bridge.

 - Twist the sensor body back on to the gray baseplate, all the way until you feel a click